 - Severe maxillary stenosis

 - Complications of jaw trauma

-The first criterion in diagnosing the need for maxillofacial surgery is to distinguish the normal healthy jaw from an abnormal unhealthy jaw.
+The first criteria in diagnosing the need for maxillofacial surgery is to distinguish the normal healthy jaw from an abnormal unhealthy jaw.

-Proper matching of the maxillary and mandibular molar teeth is the most important indicator of a healthy jaw.
-In addition, the maxillary anterior teeth are placed about 1 to 2 mm ahead of the mandibular teeth and cover them.
+Proper matching of the maxillary and mandibular molar teeth is the absolute most important indicator of a healthy jaw.
+In addition to that, the maxillary anterior teeth are placed about 1 to 2 mm ahead of the mandibular teeth and cover them.